dat-ecosystem-archive/docs/docs/ecosystem.md

+# Ecosystem

-If you want to go deeper and see the implementations we are using in the [Dat command-line tool](https://github.com/maxogden/dat), here you go:
+We have built and contributed to a variety of modules that support our work on dat as well as the larger data and code ecosystem.
+Feel free to go deeper and see the implementations we are using in the [Dat command-line tool](https://github.com/maxogden/dat):

 - [dat](https://www.npmjs.com/package/dat) - the main command line tool that uses all of the below
 - [discovery-channel](https://www.npmjs.com/package/discovery-channel) - discover data sources